-Washing
+■ Washing

 - When washing the vehicle, the brakes may get wet.
 As a result, the brake stopping distance will be longer.
 To dry the brakes, drive the vehicle at a safe speed while lightly pressing the brake pedal to heat up the brakes. - Do not wash the engine compartment and areas adjacent to it.
-If water enters electrical parts or the power steering fluid reservoir, it will cause engine trouble or faulty power steering respectivelv.
+If water enters the engine air intake, electrical parts or the power steering fluid reservoir, it will cause engine trouble or faulty power steering respectively.

 The best way to preserve your vehicle's beauty is frequent washing.
-Wash the vehicle at least once a month to avoid contamination by road grime.
+Wash the vehicle at least once a month to avoid contamination by road arime.